Fatima Rainey

 Fatima Rainey (born 24 July 1967) is a Swedish pop singer.

 Rainey has released two studio albums through Warner Music Group of Japan.
-She was married to the Swedish actor and stand-up comedian Claes Malmberg.
+She was married to actor and stand-up comedian Claes Malmberg.
+She also has a daughter by the name Perla Malmberg with Claes.
+Perla has expanded her social media over the last year and has been gaining a lot of followers on platforms like Tiktok.
+They also have a son together whose name is Nelson.

-Her 1998 song "Hey" became a huge hit in South Africa and still popular till today.
-Also a dance hit in the Philippines.
+Her 1998 song "Hey" was a huge hit in South Africa and remains popular today.
+The song also became a dance hit in the Philippines.